ar-zoop/digiPay_m/README.md

 `npm install`

-In the root directory create a .env file and add the following env variables
+In the root directory create a .env file and add the following env variables.

 PORT=<port number of your choice>